DongzeHE/scpca-docs/docs/getting_started.md

 If you are planning to filter low quality cells using such thresholds, we encourage you to read more about the various metrics and plot the distribution of each metric before deciding on which cells to exclude.
 The [Quality Control chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/quality-control.html#quality-control) provides a nice guide to checking diagnostic plots and then choosing cutoffs.

-See the other section below if you have CITE-seq experiment and want to do more filtering based on ADTs.
+If you have ADT data from a CITE-seq experiment, please refer to the section [Special considerations for CITE-seq experiments](#special-considerations-for-cite-seq-experiments) below for information on how to filter cells based on ADT-level statistics.
 ### Normalization

 The provided data contains unnormalized raw counts.